-Baker Coroner's Inquest Recommendation Toronto Police Service (Service) Response - Toronto Police Service (Service) Response Toronto Police Service Concurs - Implemented Service Procedures direct that when responding to a Call For Service involving a person in crisis, police officers shall request the notification and attendance of the M.C.I.T., and shall provide support and assistance to the M.C.I.T. as required.
-The Service's M.C.I.T. program is a collaborative partnership between participating Toronto hospital and the Service bound through individual Memorandums of Understanding.
-The M.C.I.T. program partners one registered nurse with one police officer both of whom receive additional training in working with persons in crisis that will respond, or assist in the response to calls for service involving individuals experiencing a mental health, emotional or substance use crisis.
+Baker Coroner's Inquest Recommendation Toronto Police Service (Service) Response #15 - Directed to all Police Services in Ontario Toronto Police Service Concurs - Implemented Ensure that such teams are promptly advised of any calls involving persons in crisis for Service Procedures direct that when responding to a Call For Service involving a person in crisis, police officers shall request the notification and attendance of the M.C.I.T., and shall provide support and assistance to the M.C.I.T. as required. which they are not part of the initial response by police, subject to applicable privacy laws and other statutory restrictions.
+This will ensure that the M.C.I.T. is available to engage in any follow-up with the The Service's M.C.I.T. program is a collaborative partnership between participating Toronto hospital and the Service bound through individual Memorandums of Understanding.
+The M.C.I.T. program partners one registered nurse with one police officer both of whom receive additional training in working with persons in crisis that will respond, or assist in the response to calls for service involving individuals experiencing a mental health, emotional or substance use crisis. person after the immediate crisis is resolved.
 The M.C.I.T. response will assist with: assessing the situation attempting to stabilize and diffuse the crisis providing supportive counselling as needed connecting the individual to appropriate community services M.C.I.T.'s may also be requested to provide assistance and support: to family members or support persons of an individual in crisis to assess a person who has been exposed to critical incident stress (e.g. witness death by suicide, witness) to attending police officers where M.C.I.T. expertise may be utilized (at the discretion of M.C.I.T.) to consult on missing persons with vulnerable attributes prior to being located to attend safety or wellness checks directly related to a person experiencing a mental, emotional and/or substance use crisis from non-dispatch sources,

 Baker Coroner's Inquest Recommendation Toronto Police Service (Service) Response including but not limited to the D.M.H.L.O., hospitals, and M.C.I.T.
-Case managers as directed by a supervisory officer The M.C.I.T. can assist frontline officers by providing a prompt assessment, supportive counselling, as well as connect the person to the appropriate follow-up services.
+Case managers • as directed by a supervisory officer The M.C.I.T. can assist frontline officers by providing a prompt assessment, supportive counselling, as well as connect the person to the appropriate follow-up services.
 In addition, the D.M.H.L.O. coordinates, collaborates and works with M.C.I.T. and mental health and addiction coordinators for an overall effective response to persons with mental health issues.
 Service Procedures emphasize a coordinated effort when responding to a Call For Service involving a person in crisis.
 In that regard, Service Procedures engage the Community Response Unit, the D.M.H.L.O., the Divisional Officer in Charge, and supervisory officers to coordinate, collaborate and work with the M.C.I.T. to ensure an overall effective response for the person in crisis.
 The D.M.H.L.O. is notified of any cases requiring further support or follow-up and ensures those items listed in recommendation 13 above. #24 - Directed to all recipients Toronto Police Service Concurs - Implemented Secure adequate funding and resources to implement these recommendations.
 The current operating budget contains sufficient funding to be in compliance with the jury recommendations and future operating budget submissions will seek to maintain sufficient funding in order to be in compliance with the jury recommendations on an ongoing basis.

-- To: Chair and Members Toronto Police Services Board - From: Myron Demkiw Chief of Police - Subject: Chief's Administrative Investigation into the Custody Injury of Complainant 2023.07 - Purpose:  Information Purposes Only 🗌 Seeking Decision
+Subject: Chief's Administrative Investigation into the Custody

+Injury of Complainant 2023.07